threefoldtech/info_grid/src/faq/faq.md

 Furthermore, in its current state, each Farmerbot can only control a single twin account, and each twin should only oversee a single farm.

-At a later stage, it should be possible to run multiple farms under a single twin.

 ***

 ### With the Farmerbot, how can I set a node to never shut down?